hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 transforms your photos into works of art using the styles of famous artwork and motifs.
-The app performs this style transfer with the help of a branch of machine learning called [convolutional neural networks][cnn-wikipedia].
+The app performs this style transfer with the help of a branch of machine learning called [convolutional neural networks][wiki-convnet].
 In this article we're going to take a journey through the world of convolutional neural networks from theory to practice, as we systematically reproduce Prisma's core visual effect.